oglinuk/zet/20220108144549/README.md

 `find`, which might look something like `find /usr/include std* |
 ./toupper`.

-Another great documented instance of the Unix philosophy is by of the core people behind the open source movement, Eric S. Raymond.
+Another great documented instance of the Unix philosophy is by one of the core people behind the open source movement, Eric S. Raymond.
 He lists 12 rules that he states were "implied not by what these elders said but by what they did and the example Unix itself set."